-There is no requirement that informal reviews be conducted in-person and, as such, HUD allows PHAs to conduct all or a portion of their informal review remotely either over the phone, via video conferencing, or through other virtual platforms.
+There is no requirement that informal reviews be conducted in person, and as such, HUD allows PHAs to conduct all or a portion of their informal reviews remotely, either over the phone, via video conferencing, or through other virtual platforms.
 If the PHA chooses to conduct remote informal reviews, applicants may still request an in-person informal review, as applicable.

-Jacksonville Housing has the sole discretion to require that informal reviews be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster.
+Jacksonville Housing has the sole discretion to require that informal reviews be conducted remotely in cases of local, state, or national physical distancing orders and inclement weather or natural disasters.

-In addition, Jacksonville Housing will conduct an informal review remotely upon request of the applicant as a reasonable accommodation for a person with a disability, if an applicant does not have childcare or transportation that would enable them to attend the informal review, or if the applicant believes an in-person informal review would create an undue health risk.
+In addition, Jacksonville Housing will conduct an informal review remotely upon the applicant's request as a reasonable accommodation for a person with a disability, if the applicant does not have childcare or transportation that would enable them to attend the informal review, or if the applicant believes an in-person informal review would create an undue health risk.
 Jacksonville Housing will consider other reasonable requests for a remote informal review on a case-by-case basis.